Aalto-CRAI-CIS/Acts-in-crisis-narratives/README.md

 ## Act annotation scheme

 The acts used in the annotation of our data and training of models are based on CMC and conversation analytic literature (e.g. Clark and Schaefer, 1989; Herring et al., 2005; Stivers, 2013).
-See Paakki et al., 2024 below for more details.
+See Paakki and Ghorbanpour (2024) below for more details.
 Acts used include:  `["question", "challenge", "request", "statement", "appreciation", "denial", "apology", "acceptance"]`

 ## Models